Trademark licensing information

 The ® and ™ give the public notice of the university’s ownership in the trademarks.

 The ™ initials are recognized as an abbreviation for trademark and should be used for words, symbols, artwork, etc. that give reference to the University of Cincinnati.

 The ® denotes that the word, symbol or artwork is federally registered with the United States Patent and Trademark Office.

 These symbols must be used on all items of merchandise, whether for distribution or resale, and whether for internal or external use, including, but not limited to:

 Print- or Web-based material produced by the university for the purpose of official university business can omit the symbols.
 However, when space allows, the following disclaimer should appear:

 The words “University of Cincinnati” and the identifying marks used on this document are official trademarks of the University of Cincinnati and may not be reproduced without express written permission of the university.

-For guidance, contact the Director of Trademarks & Licensing.
-Exceptions granted by the Director of Trademarks & Licensing do not constitute a change in policy.
+For guidance, contact the Trademarks & Licensing Office.
+Exceptions granted do not constitute a change in policy.